PeterD3signs/flatManagement/README.md

 The project was done as part of a GUI (Graphical User Interface) Java Course during my University studies.
 I recieved the highest mark possible for this project together with distinctions.
+Apart from all necessary functionality, I coded additional tools for querying local files which has earned me the ealier mentioned distintions.

 Functionality:
 - managing complexes of apartment buildings (each complex can have multiple apartment buildings, each building multiple flats)